Cross-State Air Pollution Final and Proposed Rules

 EPA also issued a "Notice of Data Availability Concerning Transport Rule Allowance Allocations to Existing Units" informing the public of the availability of detailed unit-by-unit data, calculations, and allowance allocation determinations in a technical support document for the final Cross State Air Pollution Rule.

-- Cross State Air Pollution Rule (CSAPR) Presentation (PDF 33pp, 1.80 MB) Updated December 15, 2011 to reflect the final supplemental rule for CSAPR, the proposed technical revisions rule, recent implementation activities, and other information.
+- Cross State Air Pollution Rule (CSAPR) Presentation Updated December 15, 2011 to reflect the final supplemental rule for CSAPR, the proposed technical revisions rule, recent implementation activities, and other information.

 Technical Support Documents

-- *Final CSAPR Unit Level Allocations under the FIP and Underlying Data (Excel)(4 MB, 2011) *For annual SO2 and NOX allocations, tables include sources located in states covered by the CSAPR.
+- * Final CSAPR Unit Level Allocations under the FIP and Underlying Data (xls) *For annual SO2 and NOX allocations, tables include sources located in states covered by the CSAPR.
 For ozone-season allocations, tables include sources located in states covered by the final CSAPR as well as the 6 states that are included in the Supplemental Notice of Proposed Rulemaking for ozone-season NOX emission reductions.

 EPA issued a "Notice of Data Availability For Federal Implementation Plans To Reduce Interstate Transport of Fine Particulate Matter and Ozone: Request for Comment on Alternative Allocations, Calculation of Assurance Provisions Allowance Surrender Requirements, New-Unit Allocations in Indian Country and Allocations by States."